Term structure modelling with overnight rates beyond stochastic continuity: Introduction

 \subsection{Structure of the paper}

-We start in Section \ref{sec2} with a general view on interest rate markets based on overnight rates.
-In Section \ref{sec3}, we introduce a general framework for the joint modelling of RFRs and forward term rates, also characterizing the compatibility between forward term rates and setting-in-arrears rates by means of BSDEs.
-In Section \ref{affine}, we introduce a model based on affine semimartingales.
+In Section \ref{sec2}, we present a general view on post-Libor interest rate markets based on overnight rates.
+In Section \ref{sec3}, we develop a modelling framework based on the HJM approach extended to the case of stochastic discontinuities.
+In Section \ref{affine}, we introduce a model based on affine semimartingales for overnight rates and provide explicit valuation formulas in an extended Hull-White model.
 Finally, in Section \ref{hedging} we study locally risk-minimizing hedging strategies in the presence of stochastic discontinuities.
-Some of the more technical proofs are postponed to the appendix.
+Some of the more technical proofs are postponed to the Appendix.